nci-hcmi-catalog/portal/docs/API_documentation.md

 # Introduction

 The HCMI Searchable Catalog was built with an extensive API allowing programmatic access to any data currently available through the user interface.
-The purpose of this documentation it to provide initial elements to start exploring HCMI data through its available APIs:
+The purpose of this documentation is to provide initial elements to start exploring HCMI data through its available APIs:

 * A GraphQL API supporting search and exploration features
 * A REST API providing HCMI-specific business logic

-Data available through the API is structured following a data model available here: INSERT LINK
+Data available through the API is structured following a data model available here: INSERT LINK @rosi

 # Discover GraphQL